VendelinSlezak/BleskOS/README.md

 **Update 7**
 - Further significant improvement of PATAPI driver
 - BleskOS on USB is on small partition, so you can format rest of USB to another filesystem

-**Update 6**
-- Significat improvement of PATAPI driver
-- You can stop reading from Audio CD by ESC
-- Multiple fixes of different things

 ## How to try BleskOS